open-policy-agent/opa/docs/book/best-practice-identity.md

 That functionality is implemented as [OPA builtins](https://openpolicyagent.org/docs/).
 Check the docs for the latest instructions.

+### Current limitations
+* Unit test framework does not allow you to mock out the results of builtin functions
+* Any credentials that are needed for the external service must be hardcoded into the policy.
+  * There has been discussion around adding a builtin that pulls information out of the environment so that OPA can be configured with credentials.

 ### Flow
 The key difference here is that every decision requires contacting LDAP/AD.
 If that service or the network connection is slow or unavailable, OPA may not be able to return a decision.
 1. OPA-enabled service asks OPA for a decision